dmdedup/dmdedup4.8/README.md

 		 	  written before at least once
 <newwrites>		- the number of writes to a logical address that was not written
 		 	  before even once
-<gcounter>		- total number of garbage blocks
+<gcblocksestimate>	- total number of garbage blocks
-<gccounter>		- total number of blocks garbage collected
+<gcblockscleaned>	- total number of blocks garbage collected
-<garbagecollection>	- status whether garbage collection is currently going on or not
+<gcstatus>		- status whether garbage collection is currently going on or not
 To compute deduplication ratio one needs to device dactual by dused.

 Example